-Honey is a great hair moisturiser as it has both emollient and humectant properties.
-Emollients help adding shine to dull hair as it smoothens the hair follicles.
+Honey is a great hair moisturizer as it has both emollient and humectant properties.
+Emollients help add shine to dull hair as they smoothens the hair follicles.
 While humectants bond with water molecules, adding moisture to dry strands.
-Take 2 tablespoons lemon juice and 4 tablespoons honey.
-Mix the two together and add some water if required.
+Take 2 tablespoons lemon juice and 4 tablespoons of honey.
+Mix the two.
+The already and add some water if required.
 Apply on the scalp and also on the hair for 10-12 minutes.
 Rinse with shampoo.

 - Baking Soda and Lemon

-Baking soda helps remove oil build up from hair and scalp.
+Baking soda helps remove oil build-up from hair and scalp.
 Take 2-3 tablespoons lemon juice and 2 teaspoons baking soda.
-Mix the baking soda with the lemon juice and apply on the scalp.
+Mix the baking soda with the lemon juice and apply to the scalp.
 Leave it on for 5 minutes.
 If your scalp starts itching then it is a sign that it’s time to rinse it off.
 Rinse off the baking soda-lemon juice thoroughly with water.

 - Orange Peel

-Orange peels are rich in Vitamin C and cure a lot of scalp related issues.
+Orange peels are rich in Vitamin C and cure a lot of scalp-related issues.
 Take 2 tablespoons of dried orange peel powder and 2-3 tablespoons lemon juice.
 Mix the orange peel powder with the lemon juice.
 Do not make the paste too thick.
 Add a little water to it to make it less thick.
-Apply it on the scalp.
+Apply it to the scalp.
 Put it on for 20 mins.
 Rinse off with normal water.
-This is a very potent combination using lemon for dandruff.
+This is a very potent combination of using lemon for dandruff.

 - Fenugreek Seeds and lemon